CameronPadiachy/SportEase-FE/Documentation/README.md

 This folder contains the documentation for each sprint.

-Each sprint document can be downloaded from this folder or accessed as a Google Doc from the links below:
+Each document can be downloaded from this folder or accessed as a Google Doc from the links below:

 Sprint 1: https://docs.google.com/document/d/1mvp-hV9PfgJ4TOxwksSQg_DQS4KUtOfL/edit?usp=sharing&ouid=102692226503091336743&rtpof=true&sd=true